 There are many factors to consider about backlinks.
 Therefore, businesses should stay open to any outreach opportunities.
 There is no perfect link.
 By expecting the best fits or by setting too many constraints, the web pages may not have enough backlinks to rank on search engines.

-Earning backlinks is a long & challenging process.
+Earning backlinks is a long and challenging process.
 As a rule of thumb, the harder to get a backlink, the more valuable it is.

 Receiving relevant DoFollow backlinks is great because we get some link juice.
 On the other hand, sending out DoFollow backlinks to other domains also passes the value to them.
 You do not want your page value to decrease.
 Consider adding the Rel attribute for NoFollow.